¿´Æ¬¿ñÈË

 Where?

 A proper down-to-earth, country setting on the Berkshire/Hampshire borders, with 65 glorious acres to muck around in.
 Three miles south of Newbury and only minutes off the M4, Horris Hill is hugely accessible both by car and train.
-Local children head in from Winchester, Basingstoke and Marlborough; most come by car, but there’s also a morning bus service three times a week from Winchester and Andover, as well as one to and from London for boarders at exeats and half term.
+Local children head in from Winchester, Basingstoke and Marlborough; most come by car, but there’s also a morning taxi service from the surrounding towns and villages, as well as one to and from London for boarders at exeats and half term.

 Head